groveco/data-engineering-neo-challenge/README.md

 * Please create a new GitHub repo for your work.
 Do not fork this one.

-* Check all of your source code into GitHub, including any screenshots from Task 2.
+* Check all of your source code into GitHub.
 Please also check in any schema or database exports and/or related database files that you created in task 1 along with instructions.
 We should be able to get your solution up and running quickly on a mac or Ubuntu Linux system.

 Keep in mind we're looking for the following: